 Tutoring

 Tutoring is a free program that provides methodological and academic support.
-Initiated by the University of Montpellier, its goal is to support students and promote their success in the PASS and LAS programs.
-It is organized as sessions led by second- and third-year health science students, and is conducted in exactly the same manner across the University of Montpellier’s three campuses: Medicine Montpellier, Medicine Nîmes, and Pharmacy.
+Initiated by the University of Montpellier, it aims to support students and promote their success in the PASS and LAS programs.
+It is organized in the form of sessions led by second- and third-year health science students, and is conducted in exactly the same way across the University of Montpellier’s three campuses: Medicine Montpellier, Medicine Nîmes, and Pharmacy.

-Tutors work under the supervision and responsibility of faculty members from the School of Pharmacy, in close collaboration with faculty members from other campuses of the University of Montpellier, with the aim of ensuring full consistency in the services provided.
+Tutors work under the supervision and responsibility of faculty members in the School of Pharmacy, in close collaboration with faculty members at other campuses of the University of Montpellier, with the aim of ensuring full consistency in the services provided.

-In addition to tutoring sessions, the ATP has organized various events to support students: orientation, pre-semester workshops, drop-in sessions, practice exams, preparation for oral exams, mentoring, meetings, social events, and more…
+In addition to tutoring sessions, the ATP has organized a variety of events to support students, including orientation, pre-semester workshops, office hours, practice exams, preparation for oral exams, mentoring, meetings, and social events…

 ONLINE PHARMACY TUTORIAL